cloudmesh-community/book/chapters/cloud/multipass.md

 #### Windows 10 EDU and Pro with Hyper-V

-This instructions work for 64-bit Windows 10 Education or Windows 10 Pro using Hyper-V.
+These instructions work for 64-bit Windows 10 Education or Windows 10 Pro using Hyper-V.

-The easisest is to visit <https://multipass.run/> and click `Download Multipass for Windows` to download the executable installer.
-Nexts in an elevated shell that you start sthrough `WINDOWS-X` you can install multipass and it wil configure Hyper-V for you on your machine, after which your have to reboot.
+The easiest is to visit <https://multipass.run/> and click `Download Multipass for Windows` to download the executable installer.
+Next in an an elevated shell that you start through `WINDOWS-X` you can install multipass and it will configure Hyper-V for you on your machine, after which you have to reboot.

-If this doe s not work conduct the following.
+If this doe s not work, conduct the following.

 Hyper-V must be activated in the Bios.
-In WIndows 1909, this can be achieved within Powershell and you will be asked the first time you strat multipass in powershell.
+In Windows 1909, this can be achieved within Powershell, and you will be asked the first time you start multipass in PowerShell.
 If this does not work, please set it in your Bios.
-Some machines may not support Hyper-V in which case you can use Virtualbox as driver.
+Some machines may not support Hyper-V, in which case you can use Virtualbox as the driver.

 YOu can also check and set the Hyper-V on and of through the `WINDOWS+S` (on your keyboard) and find `Turn Windows features on or